frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 ### * * *

-When he returned, the kettle waited.
-It was soot-black, solid, and familiar.
+When he returned, he stood by the window and began the first movements of the Ketan.
+Slowly.
+Carefully.
+Stone in Water became Catch Sparrow.
+His ribs protested.
+His hands moved through the forms but without the grace they once possessed.

+The Adem had taught him to breathe through pain.
+To acknowledge it without letting it rule.
+But that had been when his body answered his commands with precision, when his mind could slip into the perfect calm of the Lethani.

+Now, the movements brought only stiffness and the reminder of what he'd lost.

+He stopped halfway through the third form.
+It wasn't working.
+It never did anymore.
+He moved to the kettle instead—soot-black, solid, and familiar.
 The sort of friend that helps without reproach.
-With practiced motions, he set it on the iron ring and lit the flame beneath.
+He set it on the iron ring and lit the flame beneath.

-From a paper pouch, he pinched the dried powder.
-Nahlrout.
-Bitter, chalky, and deadening in equal measure.
-It didn’t cure.
-It didn’t heal.
-It stole.
-It robbed pain of speech for a few hours and then left you too empty to argue.

-The kettle heated.
-When the steam rose, he brewed the tea darker than ever.
-No honey.
-No sweetening.
-Nothing but heat and silence.
-He sipped once, then again, and felt the ache in his ribs dull to a whisper.
-He felt the trembling behind his eyes steady into something manageable.
-Just enough to move.
-Enough to face the day.
+From a cloth pouch, he pinched dried leaves.
+Simple feverfew.
+Nothing more.
+The kettle heated, and when the steam rose, he brewed the tea bitter and dark.
+He sipped once, then again, feeling the small comfort of warmth more than any medicine.

-Praise cleverness, he thought, with a harshness to match the tea.
-Clever enough to find his own supply when no tinker was in town.
-Clever enough to tell himself that a daily cup was nothing more than an old habit.
-Clever, even, for figuring out how often to redose to make it through the day.

 He dressed in silence.
-Each motion was measured, each breath a quiet bargain.
-Outside, the light eased its way across the window, its warmth prodding the room to life.
+Each motion was measured, each breath a quiet negotiation with his body.
+Outside, the light eased its way across the window.

 He left the room without straightening his shirt and without reclaiming his mask.
 After all, they knew him too well by now.

 ### * * *